Location: Chemistry & Physics Building, Room 130,

 You will need to submit transcripts from each college or university you attended to the Office of Admissions.
 Currently enrolled or former UTA students do not need to request their UTA transcript.
 If you have submitted your graduate application and have not already requested your official transcripts/degree verification to be sent to UTA and wish to have your application processed with unofficial transcripts/degree verification, upload digital copies of your unofficial transcripts/degree verification.

-Review the Graduate Student Transcript/Degree Submission form.
+Review and upload unofficial transcripts at the Graduate Student Transcript/Degree Submission form.

 View our Official Transcript Guidelines for more information.